Scholarly profiles include both researcher profiles and researcher identifiers.

 Research Gate claims 15 million plus members.
 Research Gate's mission is to connect the world of science and make research open to all.
 Research Gate allows authors to: share publications, connect and collaborate with colleagues, get statistics and find out who's been reading and citing their work.

 Academia.edu is a platform for academics to share research papers.
 Authors can also use Academia.edu to monitor analytics and the impact of their research, and to track the research of academics they follow.
-Academia.edu claims over 87 million academics have signed up, adding 23 million full text papers.
-Academia.edu is searchable by papers, people, research interests and Universities.
+Academia.edu claims over 159 million registered users and 22 million uploaded papers.
+Academia.edu is searchable by titles, author names, research interests and Institutions.

 General Science, Engineering, & Mathematics Librarian

 Astronomy, Biology, & Physics Librarian

 Health Sciences Librarian